-Company outreach in this sector includes both donation of food packages and food surpluses as a short-term solution to those with unmet nutritional needs and also such as placemats and posters as a way of educating people about nutritional issues.
+Company outreach in this sector includes both donation of food packages and food surpluses as a short-term solution to those with unmet nutritional needs and also education on food and nutrition through community and other projects.
+Such projects have included the funding of community gardens, where people in the local community can learn how to grow their own food.
+Others have used simple promotional tools such as placemats and posters as a way of educating people about nutritional issues.

 As mentioned above, companies operating in this sector also recognise that they have a responsibility to others and can maximise on the benefits of interacting with local communities.
 As well as being their customers, companies in the food retail sector have seen how this goal formalises their belief that investing in and partnering with the communities around them, with the supply chain, with industry organisations and government is a useful and effective way of securing long-term economic prosperity for their business.
 Companies have used their own financial resources to fund activities which help to develop local communities, to invite local communities to engage and which enable them to present themselves to the people around them.

-TALKING TO GROWERS

-Interacting with the people who grow food in areas under water pressure to find out where and when issues are arising and acting accordingly.

-WORKING WITH THE SUPPLY CHAIN

-Integrating small-scale industrial enterprises into value chains through business academies, particularly suppliers located in developing countries.
+COLLABORATION OPPORTUNITIES TALKING TO GROWERS Interacting with the people who grow food in areas under water pressure to find out where and when issues are arising and acting accordingly.
+WORKING WITH THE SUPPLY CHAIN Integrating small-scale industrial enterprises into value chains through business academies, particularly suppliers located in developing countries.
 Increasing their access to financial services.

-PARTNERING WITH SPECIALIST FIRMS

-Using specialist energy efficiency consultancy firms to reduce energy intensity of operations and also to consult on issues of material waste.

-COLLABORATING WITHIN INDUSTRY

-Subscribing to industry organisations whose purposes are to promote responsible consumption of food and drink relevant to their business.
+PARTNERING WITH SPECIALIST FIRMS Using specialist energy efficiency consultancy firms to reduce energy intensity of operations and also to consult on issues of material waste.
+COLLABORATING WITHIN INDUSTRY Subscribing to industry organisations whose purposes are to promote responsible consumption of food and drink relevant to their business.
 Using these networks to connect with other businesses with similar interests.

-INVESTING IN TRAINING

-Funding the training of people from disadvantaged backgrounds by partnering with relevant training centres to ready the next generation of employees.
+INVESTING IN TRAINING Funding the training of people from disadvantaged backgrounds by partnering with relevant training centres to ready the next generation of employees.